 The Virginia Tech community should practice physical distancing and hygiene strategies for indoor spaces on campus to reduce exposure and limit the spread of disease.
 To support this approach, Virginia Tech will implement mitigation strategies that will include, among other ways, access control to unused spaces; furniture arrangements to encourage physical distancing; assigned seating; maintaining 6 feet of separation between occupants; signs indicating entryways and exit-ways; virtual meeting options; virtual access to meetings, conferences, and other in-person gatherings; and metering the number of occupants at facilities.
 More details will be published when available.

 No unapproved, work-related gathering involving more than 15 people is permitted.
 When a task cannot be accomplished without more than 15 people gathering, a plan must be developed to mitigate health safety risk and the plan must be approved by the unit leader.

 Virginia Tech is committed to maintaining the highest standards of cleanliness across all of its campus facilities.
 In conjunction with physical distancing and personal hygiene strategies, to minimize spread and health risks for the most vulnerable populations, the university will employ a consistent, thorough, and deliberate cleaning process.
 Click here to learn more about enhanced cleaning procedures, the installation of new hand-sanitizer stations, and more.
 Please also refer to these university guidelines.

-Virginia Tech will take a phased approach to academic instruction, placing emphasis on health and safety in order to conduct in-person instruction that enhances experiential learning.
-In-person modes of instruction will be prioritized for courses, labs, studios, and performances that cannot be offered remotely at comparable quality.
+Virginia Tech is taking a phased approach to academic instruction, placing emphasis on health and safety in order to conduct in-person instruction that enhances experiential learning.
+In-person modes of instruction have been prioritized for courses, labs, studios, and performances that cannot be offered remotely at comparable quality.